barnab5012/bonsai-simulink/examples/simulink-cartpole/README.md

 # Running and Training

-Run the following in the simulink-househeat directory:
+Run the following in the simulink-cartpole directory:

     bonsai create simulink-cartpole
     bonsai push